-Alabama head softball coach Patrick Murphy named Adam Arbour as a volunteer assistant coach.
-Arbour comes to the program from the University of Michigan, where he played on the Wolverine baseball team and was a manager for the softball team.
+Alabama head softball coach Patrick Murphy named Adam Arbour a volunteer assistant coach, starting in the 2012 season.
+Arbour - entering his third season with the Tide in 2014 - came to the program from the University of Michigan, where he played on the Wolverine baseball team and was a manager for the softball team.

-In his first season at the Capstone, Arbour helped the Crimson Tide to its first national championship in program history.
-Arbour worked directly with the Tide catchers in 2012, helping senior Kendall Dawson earn SEC All-Defensive team honors and break the school record for throwing out would-be base stealers.
+In his first season at the Capstone, Arbour helped the Crimson Tide win the first national championship in program history.
+Arbour worked directly with the Tide catchers in 2012, helping senior Kendall Dawson earn SEC All-Defensive Team honors and break the school record for throwing out would-be base stealers.

-"We are very fortunate to have Adam on our staff," Murphy said.
-"We respect coach (Carol) Hutchins and her staff at Michigan very much and try to emulate their program in many ways.
-All of us are looking forward to working with Adam."
+"We are very fortunate to have Adam on our staff," Murphy says.
+"We respect coach Carol Hutchins and her staff at Michigan very much and try to emulate their program in many ways.
+We all look forward to working further with Adam."

 Arbour, an Ann Arbor native, was a three-year member of the Michigan baseball team (2007-09).
-Over that span the Wolverines won two Big Ten championships (2007-08) and a regional title in 2007.
+Over that span the Wolverines won two Big Ten championships (2007-08) and an NCAA regional title in 2007.

-His softball experience comes from his time serving as a student manager for three seasons.
-Over that span, the Wolverines won three Big Ten titles, two regional championships and made an appearance at the 2009 Women's College World Series.
+Arbour's softball experience comes from his time serving as a student manager for three seasons.
+Over that span, the Wolverines won three Big Ten titles, two NCAA regional championships and made an appearance at the 2009 Women's College World Series.

-Arbour graduated from Michigan in 2011 with a major in physical education.
-He has also coached ASA level teams from 16 and under up to gold.
-He comes from athletic family that includes parents Ed (baseball) and Julie (volleyball), who were student-athletes at Eastern Michigan, father also played baseball at Washtenaw CC and uncle, Dan, played football at WMU.
+Arbour graduated from Michigan in 2011 with a bacherlor's degree in physical education.
+He previously coached ASA-level teams from 16 and under up to gold level.
+Arbour comes from athletic family that includes parents Ed (baseball) and Julie (volleyball) who were student-athletes at Eastern Michigan.
+His father also played baseball at Washtenaw Community College while an uncle, Dan, played football at Western Michigan.